learn-co-curriculum/hash-iteration-collect/README.md

 ## Using `#collect`

+*Note: `#collect` is actually and alias for `#map`.
+That means the two methods can be used interchangeable, and effect the same behavior*.

 We use `#collect` to iterate over a collection of data, such as an array or a hash, and return a collection of the data therein.

 We have seen it used with arrays to iterate over an array, operate on the data it contains, and return a collection with this altered data.